- Where Have All The Colemans Gone?

 Four Tips For Purchasing A Used RV

 Buying a used RV is a lot like buying a used car – with the same sometimes shady tactics designed to get you to buy.
 Do your research before you even set foot on the lot and you'll be in a better position to walk out with a good deal.
+Make sure also to have all the paperwork you'll require especially your SS Card, as I still remember last time I quickly had to work on replacing my social security card online application cause right before I was going to buy a new car I ended up misplacing my card.

 Sure, in a perfect world, we'd all be able to afford those $400,000 motor homes we see on TV.
 However, if the luxury lifestyle isn't in your budget, you still have options when it comes to purchasing used RVs.
 In many ways, buying an RV is like buying a car – and it's true that most of an RVs depreciation happens the moment you drive it off the lot.
 Buying used can be a great way to save money and get more RV for your dollar.
 But before you hit the lot to start looking, consider the following advice: